 “Go out into the highways and hedges, and make them come in, so that my house may be filled.”

 We are here to support your decision to share the Christian way of life with your child/children.
 Your child’s religious path began at Baptism, is continued at home, and will be nourished and strengthened through our Eastern Christian Formation program.
 Our catechists are offered training from the Office of Religious Education of the Archeparchy of Pittsburgh.
 We utilize the “God With Us” series incorporated with the Catechesis of the Good Shepherd method in the primary-intermediate level and “Christ Our Pascha” catechism in the middle-high school level.

-Youth classes are in session weekly from September-May following Sunday Divine Liturgy, 10:15-11:30 AM in our spacious classrooms each of which has an age appropriate activity area in which the children can socialize.
+Youth classes are typically in session weekly from September-May following Sunday Divine Liturgy, 10:15-11:30 AM in our spacious classrooms each of which has an age appropriate activity area in which the children can socialize.
 Classes are for ages 3 through high school seniors.
 Each July vacation Bible school is held for a week of Byzantine prayer and music, crafts, activities, and more.